deadlysyn/node-aws-ecs/README.md

-# Shipping Containerized Node.js Apps with AWS ECS
+# Shipping Node.js Apps with AWS ECS

 This repo is part of a blog series covering how to ship containerized Node.js apps using Amazon's Elastic Container Service (ECS).